Small permutation classes: Concluding Remarks

-Note that there are classes with growth rate at most $\kappa$ which have not only irrational, but nonholonomic, generating functions \footnote{ {\bf Proposition~\arabic{section}.\arabic{theorem}} (Atkinson and Stitt~\cite{atkinson:restricted-perm:a}; Murphy~{\cite[Chapter 9]{murphy:restricted-perm:}}). {\it If the permutation class $\C$ contains an infinite antichain then it also contains a subclass with a nonholonomic generating function.\/} \begin{proof} Choose an infinite antichain $A\subseteq\C$ that has at most one element of each length.
+\newenvironment{fn-proof}{ {\it Proof.\/}}{ } \begin{fn-proof} Choose an infinite antichain $A\subseteq\C$ that has at most one element of each length.
 If $A_1\neq A_2$ are two subsets of $A$ then the two subclasses $\C\cap\Av(A_1)$ and $\C\cap\Av(A_2)$ have different enumerations.
 Because $A$ is infinite, this gives $2^{\aleph_0}$ different generating functions.
-Now notice that if $f$ is a holonomic generating function for a permutation class then the recurrence satisfied by $f$ may be chosen to have integral coefficients and integral initial conditions, and so there are only countably many holonomic generating functions for permutation classes. \end{proof}}.
-However, our belief in Conjecture~\ref{smallest-irrational} is based on more than coincidence.
+Now notice that if $f$ is a holonomic generating function for a permutation class then the recurrence satisfied by $f$ may be chosen to have integral coefficients and integral initial conditions, and so there are only countably many holonomic generating functions for permutation classes. \end{fn-proof}}.
+However, our belief in Conjecture~\ref{smallest-nonrational} is based on more than coincidence.
 Suppose that $\C$ is a permutation class with $\gr(\C)<\kappa$, so $\C$ is $\M$-griddable for a matrix $\M$ satisfying the conditions of Theorem~\ref{small-classes-gridding}.
-Then every restriction of $\C$ to a connected component of $\M$ can be enumerated by the insertion encoding\footnote{Subclasses of $\W(\O)$ do not contain arbitrarily long alternations, and the subclasses of connected components of size two are also covered by their theorem, when stated in its full generality.}.
+Then the insertion encoding shows that every restriction of $\C$ to a connected component of $\M$ has a rational generating function (possibly by considering a symmetry) \footnote{Also, as we remarked at the end of Section~\ref{sec-subst-gridding}, every cell of this gridding has a rational generating function, since the cells are labeled by classes with finitely many simple permutations and bounded substitution depth.} .
 The only stumbling block is that permutations often have multiple $\M$-griddings, but they cannot have {\it too\/} many, and this is exactly the sort of problem one expects to be able to handle with regular languages.

-\minisec{Axes-parallel rectangles} Lemma~\ref{rectangles-lemma} provides an exponential (in terms of the independence number) bound on the number of lines needed to slice a collection of axes-parallel rectangles, but surely this bound is not tight.
-In particular, this author does not know of an example demonstrating that a linear bound will not suffice.